ixs/dss_cli/README.md

 Command line interface for the Open-E Data Storage Server using both the SSH API as well as Webscraping

+Currently only DSS6 is supported for webscraping.
+DSS7 is under development.
+SSH API use is supported for both DSS6 and DSS7.

 Audience
 ========